rtraghavan/oephys2nev/README.md

 ---
 Running the code is relatively simple, add the scripts and the required open ephys analysis tools scripts to your path and execute oephys2nev.m.
 I am working on detailed instructions.

+**A note on operating systems**
+This should work across most operating systems.
+It was written and tested using Matlab 2016b running in Mac OS X 10.11.6.
+It was also tested on a computer running Windows 7.
+If you have a problem post to issues above and I will see if I can help.

 **License**
 ---
 The code is provided for free via the GNU General Public License.
 See license file in this repository for further details.